 Ahhh, imagine sitting in your gorgeous sunroom every morning with a cup of coffee as you scroll through your Twitter feed.
 Sounds pretty nice, right?

 It’s a lovely image, but what isn’t so lovely is that sunroom additions have the lowest return on investment (just 48.5%, according to Remodeling magazine) of any home renovation project.

 So, what do you think?
 Did we include everything in this list?
-Comment below with your thoughts.
-If you want to find out whether your house amenities add any value to your property, Jovio is here to answer any questions you might have.
+If you want to find out whether your house amenities add any value to your property, Jovio agents are here to answer any questions you might have.